biteworks/biteworks/README.md

 ### Update
 Brand new I started with [Blender](https://blender.org) addon development and I'm looking forward to make my everyday life easier and learn new things with it.
-I developed a small addon for Blender called [LittleHelpers Addon](https://github.com/biteworks/littlehelpersaddon) and forked [RenderBurst](https://github.com/biteworks/RenderBurst) to bring it to the next level.

 <!--- ![alt text](https://tobiaswilhelm.com/apps/generated-svg/?) -->